-1.Simply soak nuts overnight in a bowl or jar with filtered water.
+Simply soak raw almonds overnight in a bowl or jar with filtered water.
 Cover the nuts with enough water that there is at least an inch or two of water above the nuts.

-3. Place rinsed nuts into blender with filtered water and blend.
+Strain and rinse nuts in a colander.
+Discard soaking water.
+Place rinsed nuts into blender with filtered water and blend.

-The Recipe: Homemade Almond Milk
+The Recipe: Creamy Homemade Almond Milk

 Please note that because homemade nut milks have no thickening agents they will separate, so shake well before use.
 Also, if you won’t use four cups within a few days, make half a recipe.
-Homemade almond milk spoils quicker than store bought, usually about 5 days…that what happens when you don’t use preservatives!
+Homemade almond milk spoils quicker than store bought, it usually about 4-5 days…that what happens when you don’t use preservatives!

 You will need: a nut milk bag and a good quality blender.
 I use a Blendtec and love it.
-If you have always wanted a Blentec but it wasn’t in the budget, you may wish to consider Blendtec Total Blender Certified Refurbished
+If you have always wanted a Blentec but it wasn’t in the budget, you may wish to consider Blendtec Total Blender Certified Refurbished.

 - 2 cups raw almonds (soaked in water)